gbmhunter/blog/content/electronics/circuit-design/electrical-noise/_index.md

 {{% figure src="noise-white-freq-domain.png" width="700px" caption="What white noise looks like in the frequency domain." %}}

-White noise does have to be _Gaussian_.
+Although it commonly is modelled as such, white noise does not have to be _Gaussian_.
 Gaussian noise means the probability density function has a Gaussian distribution.
+However other forms of white noise exist, for example, Poisson white noise.

 _Stochastic resonance_ is the clever technique of adding white noise to a signal which is usually too weak to be detected by the measurement device.
 The frequencies in the white noise which are also present in the signal will resonate with each other, amplifying the original signal but not amplifying the rest of the white noise.
 The system has to have a non-linear response for this to work[^wikipedia-stochastic-resonance].